Who We Are

 At 30, I moved back to the Pacific Northwest and pursued my love of accounting and finances as my next career.
 However, my passion for wine never stopped and I completed my first wine course in 2002.
 After completing my MBA in 2006 I went on to complete my Level Two course with the Wine & Spirit Education Trust (WSET), passing with Merit and later my Level Three Advanced course.
 Currently, I am pursuing my CSW and Certified Wine Educator (CWE) designations.

-Now living in Portland for more than 20 years, Triangle Wine Country began in 2014 as my third and final career (thus the name Triangle Wine Country).
-Simply put, it was time to get back to wine.
+Now living in Portland for more than 20 years, Triangle Wine Country began in 2014 as my third career (thus the name Triangle Wine Country) and a return to my roots in wine.
 Our interactive wine tours and classes allow us to “get personal about wine”.
 This unique approach makes wine more approachable and enjoyable.